BoratBorat10/red_lines/readme.md

 ## Lines File

 The line file is fomrnated as follows:
-A Heading 2, that is ##, is used to desginate Categorises.
+A Heading 2, that is ##, is used to designate Categories.
 Then there is a checkbox "- [ ]"
 To fill the checkbox repalce the emplty space with an x: "- [x]"